kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

 You can create your own location types if you wish.

 Special location types:
-* whole: the whole content (e.g. the entire text)
+* __whole__: the whole content (e.g. the entire text)
-* default: let server decide an initial location type and location for the user
+* __default__: let server decide an initial location type and location for the user
-* sync: a way to sync the panel with another content type.
+* __sync__: a way to sync the panel with another content type.
 The location of that panel is the content type to sync with. e.g. /image/sync/transcription/ means that the image panel is synced with the transcription.

 State
 -----

 The state of each Panel is visible in the query string.
-The state contains the address, the sublocation and display settings (also called 'presentation').
+The state contains the address, the sublocation and display settings (also called 'presentation options').

 When it is instantiated, the PanelSet parses the Query String, extract the state, create the relevant Panels from it and then dispatch the Panel state